We want to be transparent: Think Differently About Kids may earn a commission when you purchase through our links.

 - Use trays and baskets to keep items belonging to one activity or game together.

-- Keep a variety of different activities out on the shelves.
+- Keep a variety of different activities out on the shelves for your little one.

 - If you’re using one shelving unit for two kids of different ages, keep the toys for the younger one on a lower shelf.